If you’ve ever wondered ’where did Mary Queen of Scots live?’ or, ‘where did Mary Queen of Scots spend her time?’, then we’re here to help.

-Visit the places that Mary Queen of Scots called home, those that became her prison as well as other historic sites that relate to the life of Mary.
-There’s a host of popular historical places relating to Mary Queen of Scots and among the very best are Fotheringhay Castle, Edinburgh Castle and Stirling Castle.
+Visit the places that Mary Queen of Scots called home, those that became her prison, and a number of other historic sites that relate to her famous life.
+There’s a host of popular historical places which relate to Mary Queen of Scots, and among the very best are Fotheringhay Castle, Edinburgh Castle, and Stirling Castle.

-We’ve put together an experts guide to historical sites linked to Mary Queen of Scots, with our top places to visit as well as a full list of sites which shouldn’t be ignored if you have the time.
+We’ve put together an expert’s guide to historical sites linked to Mary Queen of Scots, including our top places to visit as well as a full list of sites which you should check out if you’ve got time.

 Holyroodhouse Palace is the Scottish royal residence famed as having been home to Mary Queen of Scots.
 Not only was the palace Mary’s main home between 1561 and 1567, it was where she married two of her husbands.
 It was also at Holyroodhouse Palace that she was witness to the murder of her private secretary by her husband.

 Today, visitors can see the ruins of the abbey of Holyroodhouse as well as touring the palace and the royal apartments.
 A visit to the site usually lasts around an hour to an hour and a half.

 Falkland Palace was the country retreat and hunting lodge of the royal Stuart dynasty and a favourite home of Mary Queen of Scots.

 Begun in 1450 and completed in 1541, Falkland Palace was the work of kings James IV and James V and was very much a regular retreat of Mary Queen of Scots.
 The highlights of Falkland Palace today are its gardens and portraits of the Stuarts.

 Chatsworth House is an English country estate that once served as the prison of Mary Queen of Scots.
 Today Chatsworth is open to the public and boasts a wealth of interesting art, furniture and antiques as well as exceptional architecture.

 Visitors can explore a number of stunning rooms and displays as well as taking an audio tour.